LiquidityGate/lqg-ai/documents/articles/mirror-riskManagementProblem.md

 - Publish research and learnings on risk management so that others can build on our respective lessons and failures; and
 - Open source codebases and models.

-As a first step, Morpho Labs has published a research paper co-written with the talented Simtopia team (https://twitter.com/MorphoLabs/status/1691796656625492151?s=20).
+As a first step, LQG Labs has published a research paper co-written with the talented Simtopia team (https://twitter.com/LQGLabs/status/1691796656625492151?s=20).
 The latter open sources a full model to assess risk in a lending protocol.
-More open source risk tooling and research from Morpho Labs will soon follow.
+More open source risk tooling and research from LQG Labs will soon follow.
 If this post has inspired any ideas or perspectives about how we can design better, more resilient DeFi systems, we’d love to hear them.
 I’ll collect thoughtful responses, ideas, proposals, and more at the end of this post (even if they oppose different ideas).
 Hopefully, this might serve as a small compendium of the best thinking in this area.
 Based on everything I’ve seen this community build and accomplish, I’m confident we can dramatically improve the current state of DeFi.

 Other thoughts on risk management